to homepage A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 How it works

-Besides this rather extensive solution, there is the option with a small auxiliary tank, filled by the garage for long intervals, automatically added to the fuel after every refill in very small amounts.
-It might not necessarily be a mixture with urea, it might have a Fe-basis.
+In addition to this complex solution it will continue to exist systems with small tanks.
+These arefilled for long intervals from the workshop and after each refueling added to the diesel fuel in a correspondingly small proportion.
+It must not always be a urea-water mixture.
+There are other solutions, e.g. on Fe base.
+Unfortunately, the control is still inadequate for all these systems.
 Two questions are unanswered so far: what happens if the auxiliary tank is empty, yet the driver keeps on going?
 Or if pure water instead of AdBlue is added?

 Too high value (e.g. NO X): from certain length of time no longer deletable.